-The Heathers Senior Homes believes in encouraging our residents to practice self-governance in a safe manner; just as if they were still living on their own.
+The Heathers Senior Homes believe in encouraging our Lake in the Hills Dementia and Alzheimer’s care residents to practice self-governance in a safe manner; just as if they were still living on their own.
 However, a team of trained Care Partners is always ready to help out when needed.
 Many of our administrative decisions will be made with the input of our residents and staff.
-We encourage independence and self-worth and recognize that fostering these traits is necessary to keep our residents feeling vital and involved.
+We encourage independence and self-worth and recognize that fostering these traits is necessary to keep our Lake in the Hills memory care residents feeling vital and involved.

 LIFE LONG LEARNING